 - Improve their writing skills and processes

-The Writing Skills Course We Selected – Fortuigence
+The Writing Skills Course We Selected – Writing Rockstars

-As we began to research writing skills course options we were introduced to an online writing course for middle and high school students called Fortuigence.
-As a member of the iHomeschool Network I was offered an opportunity to try one of the Fortunigence courses with my child and then offer an objective review if I thought it would be a good fit for our family.
+As we began to research writing skills course options we were introduced to an online writing course for middle and high school students called Writing Rockstars.

 I was warming up to the idea of having my children work directly with a veteran writing teacher for this effort.
 Wouldn’t it be great to have a writing professional help them find their own writing style/voice and give them tools to build strong writing skills!

 Although I was open to finding some help to teach this subject I still had a few questions/concerns before we made a decision.
-I emailed Lily, the founder and primary teacher at Fortuigence to shared a bit of information about my son’s dysgraphia and our goals for improving both children’s writing skills.
+I emailed Lily, the founder, and primary teacher to share a bit of information about my son’s dysgraphia and our goals for improving both children’s writing skills.

 I was extremely impressed when Lily responded personally within a few hours!
 She was gracious, supportive and understanding.
 She made positive suggestions for managing the pace of the course and reassured us that she would maintain open lines of communication so we could monitor the kids’ progress and any concerns.

-After such a warm and welcoming introduction to this online writing course we decided to move forward.
+After such a warm and welcoming introduction to this online writing course, we decided to move forward.
 Both children selected the Essay Rock Star: The Expository Essay course.
-As a member of the iHomeschool Review team we were given access to one course for free so we could share an honest review with you, I paid for the second course directly so both children could complete the course before the official start of our new school year.
+I was given access to one course for free and I loved it so much that I paid for the second course directly so my kids could keep working with this program.

-How Our Reluctant Writers Improved Their Writing Skills
+How My Reluctant Writers Improved Their Writing Skills